Frank-Z-Chen/ZhaokuanChen/README.md

 - 👋 Hi, I’m @ZhaokuanChen, a master computer science student at University of Illinois Urbana Champaign.
-- 👀 I’m interested in software development.
+- 👀 I’m interested in software engineering.
 - 📫 How to reach me: email: zc56@illinois.edu

 <!---